 The tenderer must provide photocopies of the certificates or certificates of the certification body showing their validity.
 However, the certificates must be valid on the date on which the deadline for receipt of tenders expires and must be issued in the name of the reference staff.
 For a certificate whose validity cannot be renewed, the provider must, in addition to a photocopy of the certificate itself, provide proof of the impossibility of renewing the certificate.

+WCAG references: